Author has written 6 stories for Doc Martin.

 Also, when "they" say "write what you know," well, James Henry's “fever of unknown origin” in "Questions" was actually my son's.
 It was my son's "stoic face," and me who "slept" in the hospital three nights running.
 It was my daughter who used to lean in the bedroom doorway until I woke up and noticed her.
 And I love remembering my son yelling, “Mommy!
 Are you okay?
 Are you okay on your head?” after hearing me make a loud sound.

-Also, in July, I received a mailing from Britain's Royal Mail about new stamps being issued called "Butterflies."
+Also, shortly after, I received a mailing from Britain's Royal Mail about new stamps being issued called "Butterflies."
 You can see them by searching "butterflies" at royalmail dot com.

 The dog in "The Fearless Prince and His Faithful Hound" was based on a true story about a dog, Geo, saving a 10-year-old boy: